 Puberty is when there starts to be physical changes in your daughter’s body due to the increasing level of hormones.
 The onset of puberty is usually between 10 to 13 years.
 The changes include breast development, pubic hair growth, growth spurt and the start of menstrual periods.
 The changes will occur differently for each girl.
+Puberty problems are identified when these changes do not occur as expected or at the expected age range.

 What are the changes that occur during the onset of puberty?